 You need to file your answer within 28 days, but you can also ask the court for more time, if you need it.
 To ask for more time, you need to file a different form called a “continuance.”
 If you don’t file the right paperwork in time, the court can decide to tell you to pay all the money your landlord is asking for.
 Download a sample here to file with your court.

-Remember: The eviction process moves very quickly, and it’s important that you don’t miss any dates or deadlines.
-So if you move at any point during this process, make sure the court and your attorney have your new address, so you keep getting paperwork on time.
+Remember: The eviction process moves very quickly.
+It is important that you do not miss any dates or deadlines.
+So, if you move at any point during this process, make sure the court and the landlord has your new address so you keep getting paperwork on time.